 Medical Editor: John P. Cunha, DO, FACOEP

-DDAVP Injection (desmopressin acetate) is used to treat hemophilia A or von Willebrand's disease Type I, and is also used to treat central cranial diabetes insipidus, and increased thirst and urination caused by head surgery or head trauma.
-It is a man-made form of a hormone that occurs naturally in the pituitary gland.
-This medication is available in generic form.
-Common side effects include headache, nausea, upset stomach, flushing of the face, or redness/pain/swelling at the injection site.
+DDAVP Injection (desmopressin acetate) is a man-made form of a hormone that occurs naturally in the pituitary gland used to treat hemophilia A or von Willebrand's disease Type I, and is also used to treat central cranial diabetes insipidus, and increased thirst and urination caused by head surgery or head trauma.
+DDAVP Injection is available in generic form.
+Common side effects of DDAVP Injection include:

 The dose of DDAVP Injection to treat hemophilia A and von Willebrand's Disease Type I is 4 mcg/mL administered as an intravenous infusion at a dose of 0.3 mcg DDAVP/kg body weight diluted in saline and infused slowly over 15 to 30 minutes.
 DDAVP Injection may interact with carbamazepine, chlorpromazine, lamotrigine, oxybutynin, vasopressin, narcotics, antidepressants, medicines to treat erectile dysfunction, drugs to treat high blood pressure or prostate disorder, beta-blockers, or NSAIDs (nonsteroidal anti-inflammatory drugs).Tell your doctor all medications and supplements you use.
 During pregnancy, DDAVP Injection should be used only when prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.

 Our DDAVP Injection (desmopressin acetate) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.